mongo-express/mongo-express-docker/README.md

 Then you can hit `http://localhost:8081` or `http://host-ip:8081` in your browser.

-## Note:
+## Security Notice

-> JSON documents are parsed through a javascript virtual machine, so the web interface can be used for executing malicious javascript on a server.
+JSON documents are parsed through a javascript virtual machine, so the web interface can be used to execute malicious javascript on a server.

-> **mongo-express should only be used privately for development purposes.**
+**mongo-express should only be used privately for development purposes.**

 # Configuration